 I combine it in an 8 cup plastic container and store it in the pantry for future use.
 It works well for baking and thickening sauces and gravies.
-I add xanthan gum when baking with it which can be found at specialty food stores or online.
-The amount you should add will depend on what you are baking.
-I use the guide on the package to help me determine how much to add (usually 1/2 teaspoon per cup of flour).

 Luckily, there are great alternatives to wheat pasta!
 Pasta comes in rice, corn and quinoa varieties.
 We have used rice pasta the most and like it the best.
 Take care to not overcook it as it can get mushy and fall apart easily.

 If you are only dealing with a wheat allergy, check in your area for a bakery specializing in wheat-free bread.
-I have never tried this because we have other allergies to deal with and us cross-contamination is an issue (it would be hard to find a bakery with no eggs, dairy, nuts AND wheat!)
+I have never tried this because we have other allergies to deal with and us cross-contact is an issue (it would be hard to find a bakery with no eggs, dairy, nuts AND wheat!)

 It has taken some time to discover our wheat free snacks.
 Wheat is not a serious allergen for us (we've never seen a reaction but have had a positive allergy test to wheat) so we aren't as concerned about cross-contamination with wheat.
-If you are more sensitive or have celiac disease, be sure to double check with the manufacturer about shared lines and cross-contamination.
-Read more about cross-contamination here.
+If you are more sensitive or have celiac disease, be sure to double check with the manufacturer about shared lines and cross-contact.
+Read more about cross-contact here.

 Here are some ideas for wheat-free snacks (not necessarily gluten free):